Posted on February 27, 2014

 They are not as adjustable as you might think.
 Adjustable Leveling Legs for boat lifts provide some conveniences that work well for a few boat lift owners, however it is important to note that consumers should always make sure that the amount of travel in any leg leveling system offered by their boat lift manufacturer is adequate for their seasonal water depth fluctuation.
 After all, built in boat lift leveling legs will do you no good if they don’t provide an adequate amount of travel.

 It’s pretty difficult to improve on the time-tested design of a boat lift like ShoreMaster’s vertical DVS boat lift.
 That’s because a boat lift’s design should be simple, extremely durable, and should not burden its owner with constant maintenance and tightening of bolts just to keep it together, and working properly.
 The evolution of a boat lift should be in its “add-on” accessories designed to meet the needs of specific customers.
 When you incorporate a boat lift accessory like adjustable leveling legs, into the design of the boat lift, you force the accessory on customers that may not need it, and reduce the boat lift’s overall simplicity.

 Along with this reduction in boat lift simplicity comes more potential for problems, more need for maintenance, and less value for the customer.
 Unless your innovation is something that benefits all of your customers, you are just forcing them to pay for things they will never use.

-With ShoreMaster’s Adjustable Boat Lift Screw Legs, you can always add an adjustable leg leveling system as you need it.
+With ShoreMaster’s adjustable dock legs, you can always add an adjustable leg leveling system as you need it.
 This way, ShoreMaster ensures that you are not spending your money on a boat lift accessory that you don’t need, and wasting your time maintaining an accessory that you didn’t require in the first place.